SQL Server Functions for Tables, Views, Indexes, Columns, Stored Procedures

 • For complete list of these system meta data functions, click here.

-Please note, SQL Server 2008 allows user to view the metadata of the object/securable on which the user has the permission or he/she him/herself owns it.
+Please note, SQL Server 2008 and later allows the user to view the metadata of the object/securable on which the user has the permission or he/she him/herself owns it.
 Hence above mentioned system meta data functions will return NULL if you specify the wrong property name or the user does not have permission on the object/securable.

 Next Steps